jessicaswareena/Marketing_Analysis_Project/README.md

 Critical drop off metrics:

-     •	Product → cart drop: 15.92%
-        » This reflects typical browsing behavior as users explore options.
+     •	Product → cart drop: 15.92%: This reflects typical browsing behavior as users explore options.

-     •	Cart → purchase drop: 94.51% abandonment
-         » Only 5.49%of cart sessions result in an order.
+     •	Cart → purchase drop: 94.51% abandonment: Only 5.49%of cart sessions result in an order.

 ###Patterns: